-Some controversial subject matters, for example, politics and religion, could even cause arguments that might lead to discord in the workplace.
+Some controversial subject matters, for example, politics and religion, could even incite arguments that might lead to discord in the workplace.
+Others, like your sex life, may cause embarrassment.
 Wait until you're with your friends and family to discuss them.

 The saying "you can choose your friends, but you can't choose your family" should be expanded to include coworkers.
 You can't choose them either.
 A few—hopefully not too many—may be difficult (just like some of your relatives).

-No matter how much they annoy you, find a way to get along with everyone, whether you work with a chatterbox, a gossip, a delegator, a complainer, or a credit grabber.
-It will make your life so much easier.
+Regardless of how annoying they may be, find a way to get along with everyone, whether it's a chatterbox, a gossip, a delegator, a complainer, or a credit grabber.
+It will make your life much more pleasant.

-Good manners are as necessary on the job as they are everywhere else.
-It is essential to remember this whenever you are around your coworkers.
-Regardless of how comfortable you are around them, always be polite.
+Good manners are needed on the job as much as they are anywhere.
+Remember this whenever you are around your coworkers and always be polite to them.

-Make phone calls in a way that doesn't distract anyone who is trying to work.
-Keep your voice down and, if possible, have personal conversations away from everyone else.
+When making phone calls, either personal ones on your cell phone or job-related calls in your cubicle, don't distract anyone who is trying to work.
+Keep your voice down and have personal conversations in private.

-Take care when using email.
+Also use proper etiquette when emailing your colleagues.
 Always say "please" when making a request and don't drive your coworkers crazy by hitting "reply all" to a group email when only the sender needs to see your response.

 Be mindful of proper table manners when eating lunch with your coworkers.
-For example, don't tend to matters of personal hygiene at the table, put your cell phone away, and don't be rude to waitstaff.
+For example, don't tend to matters of personal hygiene at the table (put the dental floss away), keep your cell phone in your purse or pocket, and don't be rude to waitstaff.

 How to Get Along With Your Coworkers